test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/tutorial-01.robot.rst

 Test case 01_03
 ---------------

-Test case ``01_03`` contain the comparison of variables in several combinations.
+Test case ``01_03`` contains the comparison of variables in several combinations.
 This test case works again with the variables from

 .. code::